-Jesus eats the Last Supper with His disciples, which is often called The Passover but it was only the preparation for the Passover cf: Exodus 12:15.
+Jesus eats the Last Supper with His disciples, which is often called The Passover but it was only the preparation for the Passover, or first [day] of the [feast of] unleavened bread.

-Matthew 26:17-30 Now the first [day] of the [feast of] unleavened bread the disciples came to Jesus, saying unto him, Where wilt thou that we prepare for thee to eat the Passover?
+Matthew 26:17 Now the first [day] of the [feast of] unleavened bread the disciples came to Jesus, saying unto him, Where wilt thou that we prepare for thee to eat the Passover?